ArnabDey/MLProjectWebsite/README.md

 <p align="center">
   <img width="460" height="300" src="Images/AdjustedRSquaredvsKFold_DecisionTree.png">
 </p>
-Overall, Decision Trees proved to be an effective model.
-It had a low RMSE of 42136.6 and its R Squared value of 0.644 is towards 1.
-Additionally, the Decision Tree model was the fastest out of all the models we tested and took approximately 2.4 seconds to run.
+Overall, Decision Trees has a low RMSE of 42136.6 and has a R Squared value of 0.644.
+Additionally, the Decision Tree model took approximately 24.9 seconds to find the optimal Leaf Size and Max Depth and to run the cross validation.

 ## Neural Network
 ### Process